Miltonly/Streets/Tonelli Lane

 Which schools serve Tonelli Lane?

-Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive away; secondary students go to Elsie MacGill Secondary School.
-Catholic options include Guardian Angels Catholic ES and Bishop P.F.
-Reding Catholic SS, each about seven minutes by car.
+Public elementary draws to Chris Hadfield PS or Irma Coulson PS, both a five-minute drive; secondary is Elsie MacGill Secondary School.
+Catholic families have Guardian Angels Catholic ES and Bishop P.F.
+Reding Catholic SS nearby.

 How far is Tonelli Lane from Toronto?

-The drive to the Milton GO Station takes about seven minutes, and the train to Union Station runs roughly 60 minutes, making the total commute around 67 minutes.
-Driving to Mississauga takes about 22 minutes, and Pearson is about 32 minutes away.
+The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs roughly 60 minutes, making the total commute around 67 minutes door-to-door.

 What's the rental market like on Tonelli Lane?

-Rental activity on Tonelli Lane is modest, with a mix of two-bedroom units around $1,750 and four-bedroom units around $3,800.
-Most rentals are unfurnished, suggesting long-term tenants rather than short-term stays.
+Rental activity on Tonelli is modest, with two-bedroom units renting around $1,750 and four-bedroom units around $3,775.
+Leases tend to be unfurnished and long-term.

 Who is Tonelli Lane a good fit for?